Uday Hussein: Death

 During the Iraq War, Saddam Hussein's closest aide and personal secretary, Abid Hamid Mahmud, had been captured, and told his interrogators that he and Saddam's two sons had sought refuge in Syria but were turned back.

-On the night of 21 July 2003, Nawaf al-Zaidan, who had been sheltering Uday, Qusay, Mustafa and their bodyguard Abdul-Samad in his mansion in the Falah neighbourhood of northeastern Mosul, left the villa and went to a nearby 101st Airborne base to turn in the two sons due to the combined $30 million reward.
+On the night of 21 July 2003, Nawaf al-Zaidan, who had been sheltering Uday, Qusay, Mustafa and their bodyguard Abdul-Samad in his mansion in the Falah neighbourhood of northeastern Mosul, left the villa and went to a nearby 101st Airborne base to turn in the two sons owing to the combined $30 million reward.
 "He was nervous, I could tell, more nervous than anybody else I've seen dealing with it.
 Yet he had confidence in what he said.
 More than most of the other people," the 23-year-old American military intelligence sergeant who interviewed al-Zaidan told 60 Minutes II.
 "He had exact locations.
 He also could tell very good descriptions on Qusay and Uday as well, their habits.
 He told me what exactly they looked like."
 Al-Zaidan then passed a lie detector test, which was interpreted as a definitive validation of his story.

 On the morning of 22 July 2003, JSOC Task Force 20, aided by troops of the United States Army 101st Airborne Division, surrounded Uday, Qusay, and Qusay's 14-year-old son Mustafa during a raid on a home in the northern Iraqi city of Mosul.
 Acting on a tip from al-Zaidan, soldiers from the 101st Airborne Division provided security while the Task Force 20 operators tried to capture the inhabitants of the house.
 As many as 200 American troops, later aided by OH-58 Kiowa helicopters, surrounded and fired upon the house, killing Uday, Qusay, and Qusay's son.
 After approximately five hours of battle, soldiers entered the house and found four bodies, including the Hussein brothers' bodyguard.

 Soldiers, who tried to enter the house three times, encountered resistance with AK-47 and grenades in the first two attempts.
 Uday, Qusay, and the guard took up positions in a bathroom at the front of the building, where they had a line of fire on the streets and on steps leading up to the first floor; Qusay's son took cover in the bedroom in the back and defended himself.
 The American forces then bombed the house many times and fired missiles.
 The three adults were thought to have died from a TOW missile fired into the front of the house.
 In the third attempt, the soldiers killed Mustafa after he fired.
 Mustafa had been the last one to die in the five-hour siege and kept shooting even after Qusay and Uday had been killed, US military officials said.